 So, what now?
 Clearly, we are casualties of complex circumstances set in motion many millennia before we were born.
 The problem can feel insurmountable given this key factor: All of our fixes have in turn become yet more “things” on to which we “cleave”.
 Simply put, we are fighting fire with fire.

 Compounding Baseline Suffering

 First take note of Buddha’s First Noble Truth, the existence of suffering: “Birth is sorrowful; growth, decay, and death are sorrowful.
 Sad it is to be joined with that which we dislike.
 Sadder still is the separation from that which we love, and painful is the craving for that which cannot be obtained.”

 We alleviate this baseline suffering partly by “cleaving to things”.
 However, the suffering described in the Buddha’s truth above is an integral part of each living thing’s experience.
 Imagine a dog, a mouse, or even a worm “being joined with that which it dislikes”, or feeling a pressing need “for that which cannot be obtained”, or “the separation from that which it loves”.

 “Cleaving” to expectations is our way of escaping the difficulties of the present… for fleeting moments at best.
 As it happens, attempting to avoid baseline suffering only compounds the suffering.
 Similar to addiction, once “cleaving” promises happiness, the “cleaving” becomes yet another source of sorrow, i.e., “painful craving” or “sad separation”.
-The final irony is that much of our difficulty arises from this very approach.
-Our solution actually intensifies baseline suffering.
+Ironically, our seeking to escape ‘solution’ actually intensifies baseline suffering.
 The ego that the added “cleaving” cultivates suffers its own set of existential issues.
 Is there no light at the end of this tunnel?

 The Consciousness Constant